taaaraaa/lighthouse-data-notes/Code_shortcuts.md

-# A shortcut for Coding in Python
+# A shortcut for Coding ML in Python
 ``` python
 import numpy as np
 import pandas as pd